My knees went weak and I sagged to the loveseat, but I didn't feel faint.

 "And the building?"
 Dave asked.

-“Not a lot of damage; it was mostly smoke and some water.
-The chimney has to be rebuilt, but that’s already being done.
-The inside cleanup is the real issue.
+"Not a lot of damage; it was mostly smoke and some water.
+The chimney has to be rebuilt, but that's already being done.
+The inside cleanup is the real concern.
 A company called Service Masters is working to eliminate all the smoke smells.
-Katy’s room is the worst, and the contractor is replacing most of the wood paneling and the wood ceiling because it absorbed so much smoke.
-She’ll be able to reopen on July 8th, or so it seems.”
+Katy's room is the worst, and the contractor is replacing most of the wood paneling and the wood ceiling because it absorbed so much smoke.
+She'll be able to re-open on July 8th, or so it seems."

 "That quickly?"
 Dave asked.
 "Wow!"